FedeArre/ModUtils/api/part.md

-[UsePrytoolAttachment](api/part/useprytoolattachment.md) | Sets the part to use the prytool attachment system of the game [UseHandAttachment](api/part/usehandattachment.md) | Sets the part to use the hand attachment system of the game [EnableDataSaving](api/part/enabledatasaving.md) | Enables the data saving feature for this part
+[UsePrytoolAttachment](api/part/useprytoolattachment.md) | Sets the part to use the prytool attachment system of the game [UseHandAttachment](api/part/usehandattachment.md) | Sets the part to use the hand attachment system of the game [EnableDataSaving](api/part/enabledatasaving.md) | Enables the data saving feature for this part [GetComponent](api/part/getcomponent.md) | Shortcut of Part.Prefab.GetComponent<T>() [GetDummyOriginal](api/part/getdummyoriginal.md) | Returns a reference to the original prefab that got copied using CopyPartToPrefab or prefab generator.